9 Crustal Deformation and Earthquakes

 9.9.1 North American Earthquakes

-New Madrid earthquakes (1811-1812): Historical accounts of earthquakes in the New Madrid zone date as far back as 1699 and earthquakes continue to be reported in modern times.
+New Madrid earthquakes (1811-1812): Historical accounts of earthquakes in the New Madrid seismic zone date as far back as 1699 and earthquakes continue to be reported in modern times.
 A sequence of large (Mw >7) occurred from December 1811 to February 1812 in the New Madrid area of Missouri.
-The earthquakes damaged houses in St. Louis, affected the course of the Mississippi River, and leveled the town of New Madrid.
-These earthquakes were the result of activity
+The earthquakes damaged houses in St. Louis, affected the stream course of the Mississippi River, and leveled the town of New Madrid.
+These earthquakes were the result of intraplate seismic activity

-Great San Francisco earthquake and eire (1906): On April 18, 1906, a large earthquake, with an estimated of 7.8 and MMI of X, occurred along the San Andreas Fault near San Francisco California.
-There were multiple followed by devastating fires, resulting in about 80% of the city being destroyed.
+Great San Francisco earthquake and eire (1906): On April 18, 1906, a large earthquake, with an estimated moment magnitude of 7.8 and MMI of X, occurred along the San Andreas Fault near San Francisco California.
+There were multiple aftershocks followed by devastating fires, resulting in about 80% of the city being destroyed.
 Geologists G.K.
 Gilbert and Richard L. Humphrey, working independently, arrived the day following the earthquake and took measurements and photographs

 Figure 9.35: Remains of San Francisco after the 1906 earthquake and fire.